This super easy method to making chicken soup takes less than 30 minutes and is as warm and comforting as a hug from your favorite person.

 What to serve with chicken soup

-Two of the most popular things to serve with chicken soup are flaky buttermilk biscuits and buttery dinner rolls.
+Two of the my favorite things to serve with any kind of soup are flaky buttermilk biscuits and buttery dinner rolls.
 But, a loaf of crusty bread, cornbread, or crackers are also the perfect accompaniment to warm bowls of soup.

 Or, go for a classic soup and salad route combination and pair this soup with a tossed salad or a classic Israeli Salad.